dgkn94/sldp-grabber/README.md

 - Supports **segmenting**, **reconnects**, and **live piping** to tools like `ffplay`
 - Exposes a clean `SLDPGrabber` API for custom processing

+> **Note**
+> **SLDP (Softvelum Low Delay Protocol)** is designed, developed, and owned by **Softvelum LLC**.
+> This project is an independent, unofficial helper tool for working with SLDP-compatible servers (such as Nimble Streamer).
+> For official SLDP documentation and products, see: `https://softvelum.com/sldp`

+---

+## What is SLDP?
+(Context)

+**SLDP (Softvelum Low Delay Protocol)** is a WebSocket-based protocol built for **low-latency live streaming**, typically targeting ~1s glass-to-glass delay or better.

+It is widely used for scenarios where latency matters:

+- Interactive streaming & real-time chats
+- Esports / gaming streams
+- Betting, auctions, and live trading
+- Security & surveillance
+- Second-screen / realtime companion feeds

+Key properties (as defined by Softvelum):

+- Runs over **WebSockets**
+- Designed for **low delay** playback
+- **Codec-agnostic**: H.264/H.265/AV1/VP8/VP9 video; AAC/MP3/Opus audio (depending on player/platform)
+- Supports ABR-style switching and synchronized playback
+- Supported via official players and SDKs (HTML5, Android, iOS, etc.)

+If you are new to SLDP, start with the official docs & players on the Softvelum website.

 ---

 Installation